jorritvm/python_import_insights/README.md

 ![PyCharm run configuration for nested module](docs/pycharm_run_config_nested.png)

 While everything seems to be working fine now, the pycharm IDE itself still has issues resolving the imports in the code editor.
 This leads to red underlines and 'unresolved reference' errors.
+As a result, there is no code completion and no static code analysis.

 ![PyCharm unresolved reference](docs/pycharm_no_resolution.png)